NBalciunas/kicad-rfsim/README.md

 # RFsim

-KiCad 8 action plugin: simulate S-parameters of a two-port RF structure directly from the PCB editor with [openEMS](https://openems.de) (FDTD).
+KiCad 8 action plugin: simulate S-parameters of an RF structure directly from the PCB editor with [openEMS](https://openems.de) (FDTD).
 Geometry goes straight from KiCad's native board objects to CSXCAD primitives — no gerbers, no rasterizing.

 ## Features

-- Select one or two pads, run, get S11/S21 plots, Smith chart, VSWR and group delay, plus a Touchstone (`.s1p`/`.s2p`) file.
+- Select one or more pads, run, get S-parameter magnitude + phase plots, Smith chart, VSWR and group delay, plus a Touchstone (`.sNp`) file.
 - **Board layout view**: rendered top view of exactly what was simulated — B.Cu blue, F.Cu red, ports green, lumped R/L/C parts dark green, board edge and domain outlines.